Kindergarten Math Made Fun Unit 9 is here, and it’s all about SHAPES!

 For each page, there is a grade level standard attached so you know EXACTLY what you are covering!
 You can feel confident that ALL the standards for Kindergarten are being covered!

-Here are some of the page in action…
+Here are some of the NO PREP Practice pages in action…

 How do I organize the Units?